U.K. cave experts presume that a subterranean river in Vietnam’s Son Doong Cave could link to another cave.

 This is the same method they had used when saving the Thai boys.

 The group said there will definitely be unexpected difficulties, and that how the situation develops will depend a lot on the real conditions of the river system.

 If it is proved that the underground river connects the two caves, Thung will then become a part of Son Doong, raising the current total length of Son Doong from nine km (six miles) to 12.3 km and its total volume will rise from 38.5 million to 40.1 million cubic meters.

 Nguyen Chau A, CEO of Oxalis, now the only company licensed to bring tourists to Son Doong, said if this effort succeeds, Quang Binh could lure more science movie producers to the cave.

 He also said that the latest diving effort carries more scientific import, rather than serving tourism.

-Son Doong opened to tourists in 2013, four years after members of the British Cave Research Association finished their exploration and declared it the world’s largest.
+Son Doong opened to tourists in 2013, four years after members of The British Vietnam Caving Expedition Teamfinished their exploration and declared it the world’s largest.

 Local resident Ho Khanh first discovered the cave in 1991, and rediscovered it almost 20 years later, opening it up for exploration.